movalex/BMD_requests/README.md

 Other feature requests:

 ### Console
-1. Expandable console UI with syntax highlighting
+1. Expandable console UI with syntax highlighting and optional multiline editing.

 2. Console should be dockable